 About St. Clement

-St. Clement's Church was appropriately named in 1852 after the great Pope and martyr, St. Clement.
+St. Clement's Church was established in 1852 after the great Pope and martyr, St. Clement.
 Clement is a Latin name meaning "he who is mild in temper and disposition; gentle, kind, tender, modest."
 St. Clement, according to tradition, was ordained by St. Peter himself.
 He is Peter's third successor, the fourth Pope.
-He occupied the Sea of Rome during the last ten years of the First Century.
+He occupied the See of Rome during the last ten years of the First Century.

 The feast of St. Clement is celebrated on November 23.

 History of St. Clement's Parish

 The first Catholic settlers were Blasius and William Beysang, who settled slightly west of Heidelberg - both of whom were included in the early 1830's.
 Mass was celebrated in Blasius' home and instructions were given in religion and education for a few years.

 Many of the first settlers had emigrated from Alsace-Lorraine, Germany and Bavaria.
 The majority of the early settlers were Catholics.
 Adolph Schickler is considered the first to have settled in St. Clement's Village.
 In the early days, St. Clements was known as "King's Bush".
 "King" referred to King William V of England, who reigned from 1830 - 1837.
 The name became "Queen's Bush" in 1837, when Queen Victoria ascended to the throne.
 "Bush" indicated the state of the land.

 Joh Stroh, First Postmaster, Justice of the Peace and tavern owner, who was a supportive friend of the priests, often received letters written to him by bishops and priests, on matters dealing with the events of the church up until 1852, when Father Columban Messner became the first resident priest.